-An extended timed descent or multiple timed descents in single or multiple stages over one or more days.
-A technical manual should be produced that defines how the event will be scored, either by time or omnium.
+- determined by the Race Director and described in the technical manual for the event. - (c) While transition sections are not timed, penalties will be assessed if riders miss their start times at the beginning of the next timed section. - (d) A technical manual should be produced that defines how the event will be scored, either by time or omnium.
 All stages must be completed to be eligible for a placing.